surf3s/EDM/readme.md

 Recently (May, 2024) I was helping someone put the program on a Windows 10 tablet.
 However, the virus protection software (Microsoft) said the Windows exe version was a virus and immediately removed it.
 It took a lot of time to find a work around.
 Eventually we made exe programs a virus exception.
 This is not a great solution.
 I can assure you that edm.exe does not contain a virus.
 I also personally downloaded the same version and scanned it with my virus detection software.
 Nothing.
 I will try to find a computer where I can replicate this and see what part of my program is giving this problem.
 If you experience this as well, let me know.

+#### Changes to Version 1.0.48
+1. Better error trapping of CSV export when there are bad characters.
+2. Better handling of CFG files moved between MacOS and Windows

 #### Changes for Version 1.0.47 (August 6, 2024)
 1. Fixed problem with continuation shots that cross unit boundaries.